Last Updated on October 7, 2022 by Editorial Team

 However, recent studies at the Ludwig-Maximilians – Universitaet in Munich have shown that children with dyscalculia may also suffer from generalized reading and writing disabilities to some extent.

-In fact, according to the psychologist, Dr. Kristina Moll, about 57% of children who have an arithmetic-related learning disorder also suffer from reading or spelling disabilities.
+In fact, according to psychologist, Dr. Kristina Moll, about 57% of children who have an arithmetic-related learning disorder also suffer from reading or spelling disabilities.

-Previous supporting researches to this claim:
+Previous supporting research to this claim:

 A research paper by E. Andersson and S. Abdelmalek also suggests that dyscalculia might just be a subtype of dyslexia.
 Thus, they believe that it is irrational to create an artificial dichotomy between dyscalculia and dyslexia.